messsimo/fitness-love/README.md

 - Adaptation: Full adaptation from the 1920px to the 360px.
 - Home page: Information about fitnes club and details + form for booking subscription.
+- API: API for showing location from OpenStreetMap.

 ## Installation